jaredboynton/postman-enterprise-github-actions/README.md

 ## Organization-Level Setup

+Perfect for teams just getting Postman Enterprise who want to scaffold out their entire instance retroactively.
+The propagator will scan your existing repositories and create organized workspaces automatically.

 Two ways to deploy this across your organization:

 ### Automated Propagation (Recommended)

 This approach automatically creates PRs to add the Postman workflow to all repositories in your organization.
 New repos get the workflow within 24 hours, existing repos get a one-time PR.

+The retroactive setup is particularly powerful for new Enterprise customers - you can take an empty Postman instance and have organized workspaces for your entire codebase within a few hours.
+Each repository becomes a workspace with proper naming conventions, and you get the full branching workflow immediately.

 #### Setup